-The Leapfrog Hospital Survey data is the primary data source for CPOE.
-Hospitals that report their progress in meeting the CPOE Standard on the 2017 Leapfrog Hospital Survey by August 31, 2017, will receive points based on their Leapfrog score for the CPOE measure.
+The Leapfrog Hospital Survey is the primary data source for CPOE.
+Hospitals that report their progress in meeting the CPOE Standard on the 2017 Leapfrog Hospital Survey by December 31, 2017 will receive points based on their Leapfrog score for the CPOE measure.

-The 2016 AHA HIT Supplement is a secondary data source for CPOE.
+The 2016 AHA HIT Supplement is the secondary data source for CPOE.
 A hospital's response to the 2016 HIT Supplement question "Does your hospital have a CPOE system that allows for medication orders?" is used to assign the following score (refer to table 1.1).

-Table 1.1 Points Earned for Hospitals That Did Not Submit a 2017 Leapfrog Hospital Survey by August 31, 2017
+Table 1.1 Points Earned for Hospitals That Did Not Submit a 2017 Leapfrog Hospital Survey by December 31, 2017